tbranyen/site-content/posts/au-revoir-bocoup/post.md

 I am continuing the mission that Bocoup has inspired into me the past two years.
-They taught me how to run meetups, speak at conferences, contribute to open soruce projects, become part of the community, and teach others what I've learned through trainings.
+They taught me how to run meetups, speak at conferences, contribute to open source projects, become part of the community, and teach others what I've learned through trainings.

 I'm looking forward to the future and what it will bring.